aggregat4/dendriform/JOURNAL.md

 Concrete base changes required:
 - Keep tombstones for deleted events and allow for efficient filtering
-- store the full UUID localId property for each event to allow for ordering
+- Store the full UUID localId property for each event to allow for ordering (and hashing)
 - I need a way to filter by originator (index) as well since merkle trees need to be calculated for each originator id separately

 The same needs to happen on the server, BTW.